AdobeDocs/experience-manager-forms-cloud-service.en/help/using-form-data-model.md

 ## Write submitted Adaptive Form data into data sources {#write-af}

 When a user submits a form based on a form data model, you can configure the form to write submitted data for a data model object to its data sources.
-To achieve this use case, [!DNL Experience Manager Forms] provide [Form Data Model submit action](configuring-submit-actions.md), available out-of-the-box only for Adaptive Forms based on a form data model.
+To achieve this use case, [!DNL Experience Manager Forms] provide [Form Data Model Submit Action](configuring-submit-actions.md), available out-of-the-box only for Adaptive Forms based on a form data model.
 It writes submitted data for a data model object in its data source.

-To configure the Form Data Model submit action, open Adaptive Form Container properties and select **[!UICONTROL Submit using Form Data Model]** from the Submit Action drop-down under the Submission accordion.
+To configure the Form Data Model Submit Action, open Adaptive Form Container properties and select **[!UICONTROL Submit using Form Data Model]** from the Submit Action drop-down under the Submission accordion.
 Then, browse and select a data model object from the **[!UICONTROL Name of the data model object to submit]** drop-down.
 Save the properties.

 On form submission, data for the configured data model object is written to the respective data source.